Careers & Raising Aspirations

 Your career journey at Ellowes Hall Sports College

 Your career journey will start during the transition stage from Year 6 to Year 7 – your first career choice is choosing your secondary school!
 You will receive plenty of support from our Year 7 Transition Team and will also receive guidance from your Tutor and your ACHIEVE teacher.
 All careers education is studied within your ACHIEVE lessons and you will receive one lesson per week from Year 7 to Year 11.
 All careers education is studied within your ACHIEVE lessons, Tutor and Personal Development Days.

 You will select your options in Year 9 in order to start studying for your GCSE’s in Year 10.
 You will be well prepared via your ACHIEVE lessons and tutor and will receive extra guidance in the form of assemblies, talks and parents’ evenings.

 The final stage in your career journey is deciding what to do after you leave school – your post-16 options.
 Again, you will be well prepared and supported via your ACHIEVE lessons and the Tutor system.

-Your career journey is documented within your ‘Future Plans’ page on Ello that is available for parents and Tutors to view too.
+Your career journey is documented within your ‘Future Plans’ page and on your Unifrog profile that is available for parents and Tutors to view too.
 You are encouraged to update it regularly and will be given time during your careers lessons to do so as it is a valuable tool in helping you make career choices.

 We have several Careers Ambassadors whose job it is to support and develop the careers education programme alongside the Careers Coordinator.
 The Ambassadors are available for students to talk to as they can offer help and point others in the right direction.
 Should you wish to be a Careers Ambassador, please contact the Careers Coordinator.

-As you will know from your ACHIEVE lessons, you are encouraged to explore careers and pathways independently.
+As you will know from your careers lessons, you are encouraged to explore careers and pathways independently.
 There are some links below should you wish to use them:

 Exploring careers via the National Careers Service: https://nationalcareers.service.gov.uk/